An Introduction to Wilds Hunting Horn

 C

-Only take points of these if they come for free with a deco and you
+Attack Boost 1-3 Only take points of these if they come for free with a deco and you don’t need the Handicraft.
+The above skills are a better use of your slots.

 Critical Element 1-3

-Fig. 2B - Weapon Skill Priority
+Element Attack 1-2 Fig. 2B Weapon Skill Priority

 2.2 On RNG Talismans